RBMHTechnology/eventuate/README.md

 }
 ```

 Similar to akka-persistence, commands are processed by a command handler (`onCommand`), events are processed by an event handler (`onEvent`) and events are written to the event log with the `persist` method whose signature is `persist[A](event: A)(handler: Try[A] => Unit)`.
 An EA must also implement `log` which is the event log that the EA shares with other EAs.
-The event log `ActorRef` of a site can be obtained from the replication endpoint with `endpoint.log`.
+The event log `ActorRef` of a location can be obtained from the replication endpoint with `endpoint.log`.

 The `processId` of an EA must be globally unique as it contributes to vector clocks.
 In the current implementation, each EA instance maintains its own vector clock, as it represents a light-weight process that exchanges events with other EA instances via a shared distributed `log`.
 Therefore, vector clock sizes linearly grow with the number of EA instances.
 Future versions will provide means to limit vector clock sizes, for example, by partitioning EAs in the event space or by grouping several EAs into the same "process", so that the system can scale to a large number of EAs.

-An EA does not only receive events persisted by itself but also those persisted by other EAs (located on the same site or on other sites) as long as they share a replicated `log` and can process those in its event handler.
+An EA does not only receive events persisted by itself but also those persisted by other EAs (at the same or other locations) as long as they share a replicated `log` and can process those in its event handler.
 With the following definition of `MyEA`

 ```scala
 class MyEA(val log: ActorRef, val processId: String) extends EventsourcedActor {